 Description: Support research activities in the lab and field related to PFAS in livestock and hay spoilage

 This is a: Paid Position.
-Starting hourly rate of $16.00 per hour, which can go as high as $20 per hour as student gains experiences with our projects.
+The starting hourly rate of $16.00 per hour, which can go as high as $20 per hour as students gain experience with our projects.

 How to apply: Email juan.romero@maine.edu.